c-spark/cspark-ts-sdk/docs/misc.md

 - `my-serviceDefaultValidations.json`: the default or static validation schema
 - `checksums.md5`: the checksums of the files in the zip (.data, .wasm, .js)
-- `my-service_Jsonformspec.json` (optional): the service execution's JSON form specification (useful for generating UI forms such as input, select, etc.)
+- `my-service_Jsonformspec.json` (optional): the service execution's JSON form specification (useful for generating UI elements such as input, select, etc.)

 ## Download a Spark file

-Some Spark APIs may generate temporary files during execution.
+Some Spark APIs may generate temporary files upon execution.
 This method helps you download these files, which, oftentimes, require a valid token for access.

 ### Arguments